LLNL/serac/src/docs/sphinx/dev_guide/testing.rst

      # Personal Machine (currently runs subset of tests)
      $ ./ats.sh
+   Append `--help` to the command to see the current options.
 #. **View results.**
    ATS gives a running summary and the final results.
 ATS also outputs the following helpful files in the platform and timestamp specific created log directory: